CedricArtigue/base/README.md

-# The Meteor Chef - Base
+# Purpose of this repo
-A starting point for Meteor apps.
+A starting point for Meteor apps derived from The Meteor Chef Base.

+# TODO
+Replace react-bootstrap with react-semantic-ui

 ---
 #### Deprecation Warning